hovhannes-margaryan/advanced-business-analytics-ass2-cuisine-classification/README.md

 Vision transformers trained with
 Weighted Cross-Entropy and Mini Batch Gradient
-Descent with learning rate of 0.001 a chieved the best performance on the validation set (92.91% accuracy).
+Descent with learning rate of 0.001 a achieved the best performance on the validation set (92.91% accuracy).
 Its performance was further assessed on the test set using precision, recall and AUC.